jurssin/dar-homework-22.02.2021-booking-mvvm/README.md

 - Sorting hotel list by distance to center
 - Sorting hotel list by number of available rooms
 - Favourite hotel list by UserDefaults
+- MapKit with annotation of latitude and longitude from API